MicrosoftDocs/SupportArticles-docs/support/sql/replication/ascii-function-returns-different-results-publisher-subscriber.md

 - Initial schema and data are applied through Snapshot Agent.

-- On the publisher database, the column that is defined as character data type includes a value of char(0).
+- In the publisher database, the column that is defined as character data type includes a value of `char(0)`.

-In this scenario, when you use the `ASCII` function to convert the column from the publisher and subscriber database tables, different results are returned:
+In this scenario, when you use the `ASCII` function to convert the column from the publisher and subscriber database tables, different results are returned.
+You can refer to the following sample.

 - Publisher database table